Cma-B/Cma-B/README.md

 ### Hello There!
 My name is Sima, and I'm a full-stack developer who currently lives in Stockholm, Sweden.
 Following the Agile methodology, I  pick a bite-size cycle of work to speed up production and make a constant revision.
 Most importantly, I  never forget working based on test-driven-development.

+- :fire: Always on fire to discover deeper aspects of programming
+- :muscle: Constantly looking to collaborate on interesting projects
+- :flashlight: Continuously chasing for new experiences

 ### Languages and Tools:
 JavaScript | React | React Native <br />
 Ruby | Ruby on Rails | NodeJS <br />